 See the full list of NSHSS partners here.

 The list of college prep resources and opportunities offered by NSHSS and its partners is expanding on a weekly basis.
 NSHSS continues to partner with renowned higher education organizations whose missions align with NSHSS’ desire to help students succeed.
 Resources range from college admissions counseling, ACT/SAT prep, interning/volunteer abroad, athletic recruiting prep, and so much more.

 NSHSS member events give scholars and their parents a chance to meet with top college admissions officers to gain guidance about scholarships, college visits, writing college application essays, financial aid packages, and other experiences related to the college admission process, as well as real-life campus tours.
 There are so many fabulous resources that are worth taking advantage of as NSHSS members!
 Some noteworthy resources are by the following partners:

 The National Society of High School Scholars not only commits to preparing students for college, but also for the professional world.
-NSHSS has partnered with organizations, such as the U.S. Army, CIA, The Great Courses Plus, Summer Health Professions Education Program, Sage Corps, and many more to help scholars explore and prepare for life after college with international internships and volunteering opportunities, hands-on summer programs, leadership courses and more.
+NSHSS has partnered with organizations, such as the U.S. Army, CIA, United Planet and many more to help scholars explore and prepare for life after college with international internships and volunteering opportunities, hands-on summer programs, leadership courses and more.

 We also provide our members with access to our Career Center, where students and professionals can search for job and internship opportunities ranging from entry-level to senior-level experience.
 Yes, NSHSS is worth it because the benefits do not stop at high school or college.
 So, if you are ready to do YOUR PART and take advantage of all NSHSS has to offer, we welcome you to the NSHSS community!